felixsuarez0727/demo-whisper-cpp/README.md

 # 🤖 Whisper Text Transcription

-This Python script utilizes [whisper-cpp](https://github.com/ggerganov/whisper.cpp/) package, which is a custom inference implementation of OpenAI's Whisper model used for transcribing WAV audio files to text.
+This Python script utilizes [whisper-cpp](https://github.com/ggerganov/whisper.cpp/) package, which is a custom inference implementation of OpenAI's `small` Whisper model used for transcribing WAV audio files to text.
 [OpenAI's Whisper model](https://github.com/openai/whisper) is an advanced implementation of Automatic Speech Recognition (ASR).
 It employs modern deep learning techniques to accurately transcribe human speech into text.
 Whisper has been trained on a large amount of high-quality audio data, enabling it to recognize a wide range of dialects and accents.
 Its accuracy and speed make it ideal for real-time transcription applications.

 ## 🛠️Prerequisites